The Best Zucchini Banana Bread Muffins for Kids

 - 1½ Tbsp Apple Cider Vinegar

 Preheat oven to 375 F, and prepare 2 muffin tins (regular or mini muffins).

 Spray with oil if you don’t have liners or a silicone muffin tin.

 Put the oats in a blender and blend until a fine powder forms.

 If you don’t have a high powered blender, grate the zucchini.

 Add all other ingredients to the blended oats (except optional chocolate chips) and blend until smooth.

 Bake!
 For regular size muffins, bake 16-18 mins.
 For mini muffins, bake 10-13 mins.

 Let cool, then serve!

-Makes 24 regular-sized muffins, or 48 mini muffins.
+Makes about 15 regular-sized muffins, can also make as mini muffins.